So, your expat assignment is coming to an end, and you are developing plans for moving back to Australia.

 If you were a non-resident for Australian tax purposes while living abroad, then the day you arrive back in Australia to live permanently is the day you become an Australian tax resident again.

-Before arriving back in Australia, you should review your investments and the tax implications with your financial adviser to ensure there will be no unintended tax consequences – both in Australia and your previous country of residence.
+Before arriving back in Australia, you should review your investments and the tax implications with your financial or tax adviser to ensure there will be no unintended tax consequences – both in Australia and your previous country of residence.

 If you are living in a low taxing country (and are a non-resident for tax purposes), you should also make sure that you receive all of your income (eg. last pay cheque, bonuses) before arriving back in Australia, to ensure the ATO does not consider it taxable in Australia.

 You should also be aware that if you have accumulated money in an overseas pension scheme, then you may be able to transfer the funds (tax effectively) to an Australian superannuation fund if you do it within six months of arriving back in Australia.
 Superannuation legislation is complex, so speak to your financial adviser.
+We have written in more detail on how you can transferring your UK pension to Australia here.

 And if you have acquired a house overseas whilst living abroad, make sure you understand the Australian tax implications for your overseas investment property.